128technology/docs/docs/plugin_dns_app_id.md

 ### Release 1.1.0, 2.1.0

 #### Issues Fixed
-- **PLUGIN-809** DNS app-id plugin installation fails due to dependency conflict
+- **PLUGIN-809** DNS app-id plugin installation fails due to dependency conflict.

     _**Resolution**_ The 128T-dns-app-id-router RPM has been updated to accept all versions of 128T-dns-cache-router RPM.